 Your student could test positive for COVID-19 if there is still viral RNA in their system.
 Most people who have recovered from COVID-19 will not test positive.
 If the viral RNA is detected, it is still known as a true positive.
 Sometimes the tests can pick up RNA even if you are no longer able to infect others.
 But, you should still use caution if you test positive for any reason.

-The main way the virus spreads is through small droplets in the air that are breathed out by an infected person.
-There is no good data on spreading it by contact with saliva.
+The main way the virus spreads is through small droplets that are breathed out by an infected person.
+There is no good data on spreading the virus by contact with saliva.
 To be safe, you should still:

 - Wipe down the sample tube with the alcohol wipe that we give you.

 - Put the spit sample tube in the biohazard bag.